See what some of our graduates are up to now...

 Stephen received his Ph.D. from the University of Delaware in May, 2004.
 He is a professor of Art History and coordinator of the Art History Department's graduate studies program at the Savannah College of Art and Design.

-Keri recently joined the Department of Art History at Ithaca College, where she teaches courses in Museum Studies and serves as Internship Coordinator.
+Keri recently joined the University of Central Florida as a tenure-track assistant professor of Art History.
 In addition to teaching, Dr. Watson will continue her research on modern visual culture and the history of photography.
-In 2014, Dr. Watson will present on art critic and curator Elizabeth McCausland at the Southeastern College Art Conference in Greensboro, NC, and on art history as civic engagement at the College Art Association Annual Conference in Chicago.
+In 2014, Dr. Watson presented on art critic and curator Elizabeth McCausland at the Southeastern College Art Conference in Greensboro, NC, and on art history as civic engagement at the College Art Association Annual Conference in Chicago.

 Andrea is the Assistant Director of the Tibor de Nagy Gallery in New York City.
 The de Nagy Gallery's "Painters and Poets" exhibit is featured in the January 31, 2011 edition of The New Yorker.